harshnehal1996/Self-Driving-Vehicle-With-Carla/RL_local_planner/README.md

 * **Environment**
 	* To speed up the training in costly environment I used parallel data collection.
 In this atmost 10 agents were initialized and collected data in parallel in every environment step.
-To ensure multiple agents don't interact with one another when running on the same map, pair wise minimum distance between every node in the road network is accounted for and each agents mission is set so that they maintain a fixed minimum distance with other.
+To ensure multiple agents don't interact with one another when running on the same map, pair wise minimum distance between every node in the road network is accounted for and each agents mission is set so that they maintain a fixed minimum distance with each other.
 	* Reward of -5 for crossing boundaries, -5 for collision and +5 for reaching the goal.
 Reward vector at each point on the road are also present as before.
 Negative penalty for jerk and lareral acceleration given to force safe driving.